grotius-cnc/stable/README.md

 Advise : first update the new installation with synaptic package manager before installing & compiling the custom linuxcnc installation.
 Have fun !!

+When installed and updated, search this and remove this with synaptic package manager :
+## openssh-server

 After brand new install and update's start up a terminal.

 $ = only for info.
 You type in terminal : sudo apt-get install git